 Your brain can work on only one thing at a time.
 Doing multiple jobs at a time not only decreases efficiency but also can significantly lower your I.Q.
 Level.
 A more frightening fact is that gradually it can reduce the efficiency level of your brain too.
 It would be best if you insisted your employees not multitask.
 Let them set priorities for assigned tasks.
 Motivate them to focus on only one thing they are doing at any time.
 It will increase workplace productivity.

 14. Reinforce your Workforce Positively

-Positive reinforcement is one of the most discussed behavioural concepts worldwide.
+Positive reinforcement is one of the most discussed behavioral concepts worldwide.
 This concept is discussed in operant conditioning.
-We saw that if a favourable outcome is promised or likely to happen after an action, that specific behaviour will be strengthened.
+We saw that if a favorable outcome is promised or likely to happen after an action, that specific behavior will be strengthened.
 Organization leaders need to make employees feel important, encourage comments, and provide laurels based on their achievements.

 15. Allow Employees to Have a Breath.